 The first few weeks of your puppy’s or kitten’s life are critical in terms of disease prevention and adapting to your household.
 Spending time with our nursing staff and vets now will pay off as your pet moves through to the next life-stage.

-They need vaccinations, de-worming, health check-ups, and behaviour consultation provided in a series of simple examinations at four-week intervals.
+Your puppy or kitten requires vaccinations, de-worming, health check-ups, and behavioural consultation provided in a series of simple examinations at four-week intervals.

 - For puppy & kitten

 - C3 or F3 vaccine at 6~8 weeks of age

 - C5 or F3 vaccine at 12 weeks of age

 - C5 or F3 vaccine at 16 weeks of age